Get all the latest Airbnb data for Bergen

 Insights

-- During Festspillene (Bergen International Festival) and Bergenfest in late May and early June, nightly rates in central Bergen can spike 30% to 60% above the usual summer baseline.
+• During Festspillene and Bergenfest in late May and early June, centrally located Bergen listings can push nightly rates 30% to 60% above their usual summer baseline, making those two weeks the most profitable of the year.

 Can I legally run an Airbnb in Bergen in 2026?